molszanski/iti/snow-splash/README.md

 ## Why another library?
 Alternatives

-Javascript is not Java or C# and it does not provide advanced OO constructs.
+Javascript does not provide advanced OO primitives unlike Java or C#.
 Libraries like InversifyJS or tsyringe rely on decorators and `reflect-metadata` to enable DI.

 This has a major downside as it "pollutes" your business logic code with framework decorator imports, magic variables or other lock in.